nethical6/digipaws/Readme.md

 Adventure Mode introduces a gamified experience to control screen time.
 To access a blocked app, you need DigiCoins.
 These can be earned by completing quests such as a quick 1 km walk.
 Each DigiCoin grants 20 minutes of usage time for any blocked app, encouraging physical activity and mindful screen use.

 #### Quests
-1. **Touch Grass** - Displace yourself by 1km
+1. **Touch Grass** - Displace yourself by 1 km.
-2. more quests comming soon.
-Drop ideas on my dm.
+2. **40x Squats** - Perform 40 reps of squats in any sets.
+Verified using AI.
+3. **40x Pushups** - Perform 40 reps of pushups in any sets.
+Verified using AI.
+4. **Focus Quest** - Apply the 20/60 study rule: Digipaws blocks all unnecessary applications except basic apps like calling and SMS.
+5. **Open API** - See the list of [applications using our quest API.](https://github.com/nethical6/digipause/blob/main/HowToUseApi.md)

 ### Hard Mode